+If you are looking for a solar blanket review, you’ll find lots of people are very happy with them.
 Solar blankets are very portable, less fragile than normal panels, can be packed much easier and work extremely well as a backup or extra panel as the conditions require it.
 They are also portable, so you don’t have to worry about shade and where you camp – you can just move them into the sun.

 What’s not good about solar blankets?

 There are a couple of things that I don’t like about solar blankets: